 Despite the apparent stability of Déby’s three-decade long rule, Chad remains a highly unstable country with a domestic armed opposition, periodic rebellions, and coup attempts.
 This includes armed resistance movements based in Libya and Sudan, in part composed of Déby’s own family members and ethnic Zaghawa.
 This instability can be expected to persist given Chad’s growing inequities, limited opportunities, and lack of political space.

 Perhaps Africa’s most momentous election in 2021 will be when Ethiopians go to the polls in June.
-Parliament delayed the election, originally scheduled for August 2020, due to the COVID-19 pandemic.
+Originally scheduled for August 2020, Parliament has delayed the election twice.
+The first time, as a result of the COVID-19 pandemic, and the second, due to logistical challenges.
 The decision by Tigrayan leaders to go ahead with provincial elections in September set up a confrontation with the federal government that escalated into a full-blown armed conflict in November.
 The unresolved implications of the Tigray fighting casts a shadow over and underscores the fragility of Ethiopia’s nascent electoral process.

 The vote in Ethiopia would be the country’s first genuinely competitive multiparty elections—a historic moment for the country of 100 million people.
 This democratic opening has been created by Prime Minister Abiy Ahmed, who upon taking the mantle of the premiership in April 2018, opened Ethiopia’s erstwhile tightly controlled political system.
 The elections thus present an opportunity for popular participation and representation that Ethiopians have long been denied over decades of successive authoritarian governments.